JanosSuli/holidayRegister/README.md

 # holidayRegister
-- Website, where holidays of the workers can be register and modify.
+- Website, where holiday of the workers can be register and modify.
 - with Tailwind UI, Jetty server and PostgreSQL
 - Contain inMermory and Database implementation